athena-xiourouppa/stats-consulting/README.md

 # Plot adjustment on 3/4/2023 (`2023-04-03-plot-adjustment`)
 * `ge_tnr.tiff` - Figure of gene comparison plot for cell types using different treatments with Times New Roman font, in `.tiff` format.

+## Raw Data (`raw-data`)
+# Raw gene expression data (`modified-WTF-IISfD-data.xlsx`)
+Karl sent a spreadsheet of lab data measuring relationship between concentration of either a saline (placebo) solution or Activating Factor 42 on gene expression in both Wild-Type and 101-Type cells.

+## Resources (`resources`)
+* `gene_plot.pdf` - Reference figure to match for plot adjustment on 3/4.

 ## Tables (`tabs`)
 # Data cleaning on 3/3/2023 (`2023-03-03-data-cleaning`)